enlivenedcooperative/enlivenedcoop-website/_courses/2023_04-yucatan_spring.md

 * We will take a maximum of 15 people
 * Registration start date -​ ​November 1st, 2022
-* Registration last date - March 25th, 2022
+* Registration last date - April 2nd, 2023
-* Dates of the learning journey - April 18th-30th, 2023
+* Dates of the learning journey - April 17th-29th, 2023
 * No of days - 13 days.
 * How will we be traveling - We​ ​will​ ​have​ ​pre-booked​ ​cars​ ​for​ ​the​ ​travel.
 * Total Kms - We​ ​will​ ​be​ ​traveling​ ​roughly​ ​1400​ ​kms (average 2h30min per day)